 Is Hypothalamic Amenorrhea “HA” Temporary?

-Are you of the mindset that although HA recovery is super important, some elements of it are going to ruin your life?
+Are you of the mindset that although hypothalamic amenorrhea recovery is super important, some elements of it are going to ruin your life?

 You’re NEVER going to be able to lose weight again if you want a healthy period.